 We have been beach hopping in other parts of the country and world.
-Oregon coast is unique in the variety of different types of beaches and the unique aspects of each.
+Oregon coast is unique in the variety of different types of beaches and the special aspects of each beach.

 The possibilities seem endless!
 What is on your family’s list of best beaches on the Oregon Coast?